 | Max. mpg (city/highway)

-The Versa’s manually adjustable driver’s seat includes a height adjustment in more expensive SL trim levels, a worthwhile feature that can’t be found in all cars in this class, and the bucket-style cloth seats offer soft cushioning.
-The two hatchback trim options are the Nissan Versa S and the Nissan Versa SL, which both come with a 1.8-L.
+The Versa’s manually adjustable driver’s seat includes a height adjustment in more expensive SL trim levels, a worthwhile feature that can’t be found in all cars in this class, and the fabric-covered bucket seats offer soft cushioning.

 As the numbers above show, backseat legroom is generous — it’s similar to what the 2009 Toyota Camry offers — and your back will like the reclined seatback.
-This little Nissan’s bench seat isn’t adjustable like those in the Fit and Yaris, but the Versa’s backseat comfort ranks higher overall thanks to its extra legroom.
+The Versa’s bench seat isn’t adjustable like those in the Fit and Yaris, but the Versa’s backseat comfort ranks higher overall thanks to its extra legroom.

 The first is the size of the hatch opening.
-The lower part between the taillights isn’t very wide, and that might make it difficult to load wide items in the back of this Nissan hatchback.
+The lower part between the taillights isn’t very wide, and that might make it difficult to load wide items.
 The Fit, in comparison, has a large, low opening that’s ideal for loading.

-With its low starting price, good gas mileage and room for a small family, the Nissan Versa hatchback, without a doubt, is a good value.
-If you’re willing to sacrifice some utility of the up-trim SL model for even greater affordability, the base version of the Nissan Versa sedan comes in just under $10,000.
+With its low starting price, good gas mileage and room for a small family, the Versa hatchback, without a doubt, is a good value.
+If you’re willing to sacrifice some utility for even greater affordability, the base version of the Versa sedan comes in just under $10,000.
 For a new car these days, that’s unreal.